ibm-cloud-docs/secure-infrastructure-vpc/shared-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |------|-------------------------------------------------|-----------------------|
-| Meet security and compliance objectives | Provide a deployable architecture that complies with the set of of controls that are defined with the release of the deployable architecture.
+| Meet security and compliance objectives | Provide a deployable architecture that complies with the set of controls that are defined with the release of the deployable architecture.
 The controls in the deployable architecture do not necessarily cover the complete profile for the {{site.data.keyword.framework-fs_notm}}, as shown in the [Available predefined profiles](/docs/security-compliance?topic=security-compliance-predefined-profiles).
 | Verify configuration changes | | Understand the effects on the security and compliance posture of any user-initiated changes to the default configuration.
 Run {{site.data.keyword.compliance_long}} checks if needed to ensure that the deployable architecture remains in compliance. |
 {: row-headers}
 {: caption="Table 4.
 Responsibilities for security and regulation compliance" caption-side="bottom"}